 Baiguney – where is that?
 That was my first thought when I started communicating with Club Mahindra.
-Google came to the rescue and very soon I was dreaming of hills and forests of southwestern Sikkim.
-Read about the small hill stations surrounding Baiguney like Pelling and Rinchenpong.
-I got to know about River Rangeet that I was told flows right next to the Club Mahindra Resort in Baiguney.
+Google came to the rescue and very soon I was dreaming of the hills and forests of southwestern Sikkim.
+Read about the small hill stations surrounding the Baiguney like Pelling and Rinchenpong.
+I got to know about River Rangeet I was told flows right next to the Club Mahindra Resort there.
 I was ready to explore and it fitted in well with our already planned trip to South Sikkim and Jungles of North Bengal.

 Some of the things that would make me want to return are:

 View with a Swimming Pool

 We have often heard of phrases like ‘Room With a View’ or ‘Swimming Pool with a view’ but how about a lush green view with a sparkling blue swimming pool inviting you for a swim?
 Whether it was from our room balcony or from the hilltop opposite the resort – the blue swimming pool became a part of the view.
 Of course, up close it was as charming.
 The hammock next to it was the perfect place to lie back and read your favorite author.

 Baiguney for Birding Enthusiasts

 Being surrounded by forests and a river flowing next to it, the walking area around the resort is a haven for spotting the birds.
 On the first day, we went for a walk down the river.
 Thankfully the resort maintains a well-laid path to the river and you can walk carefree without worrying about tripping here or there.
 We could spot so many birds though most of them would hide behind the ample leaves of the surrounding trees.
 They would tease us with their calls, and we would run around to get a glimpse of them.
 There are small ponds that are a good ground for spotting birds.